xed3x/ChatGPT-Me-Projects/README.md

 [![Video Vorschau](./thumbnail.jpg)](./demo.mp4)
 -->
 ### Folder: python_stuff
--- v1 -- audio_to_text_for_pi.py: Small version for an Raspberry Pi 3 with 1GB RAM to convert an audio mp3 file to an wav + get the text out of it
+-- v1 -- audio_to_text_for_pi.py: Small version for an Raspberry Pi 3 with 1GB RAM to convert an audio mp3 file to an wav + save the text to an external file (good for voice meetings)
 </br><b>ToDos</b>
 </br>  apt install python3-pip python3-full python3-venv ffmpeg
 </br>  python3 -m venv whisper-env